vectordotdev/vector/rfcs/2020-05-25-more-usable-logevents.md

 Supporting `Value::Bytes` means we may take on additional maintenance burden and have to make new transforms that deal with bytes.

-Some naming/API changes, producing a mental burden on our developers.
+Some naming/API changes, may produce a small mental burden on our developers, but our team can communicate and overcome this.

 # Rationale & Alternatives